zeus911/nova/docs/commands/stash.rst

 ::

-    $ nova get '<service-name>.<property key>' --bucket <S3 bucket to use>
+    $ nova stash get '<service-name>.<property key>' --bucket <S3 bucket to use>

+The 'bucket' parameter has a default value of novastash_<AWS Account Alias>.
+Nova stash expects a key named novastash in the aws account by default unless told otherwise.

 **Example Usage**
 -----------------

-Example shows how to stash a database password and retrieve as a Docker environment variable at deployment time.
+A minimal example of how to stash and retrieve a database password using the default values for optional command parameters.

-**NOTE** This example assumes you have the NOVA Tool installed on the server you wish to deploy to.

 ::

-    $ nova stash put 'test-dashboard.db.password' 'mysupersecretpassword' --bucket novastash_data
+    $ nova stash put 'test-dashboard.db.password' 'mysupersecretpassword'

-``nova.yml``

 ::

-    ...
-    deployment_variables:
-        - DB_PASSWORD: "$(/path/to/nova stash get --bucket novastash_data 'test-service.db.password')"
+    $ nova stash get 'test-dashboard.db.password'
-    ...